tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

   The former method used to sync repositories was Syncthing and that method is available both for the Community and the Enterprise versions of WAPT.

-  You can find the old documentation here : :ref:`syncthing_usage`.
+  You can find the old documentation here: :ref:`syncthing_usage`.

   **The method explained below is for the Enterprise version only**.